-- To accommodate the ethanol requirements, transportation modes are expanded or upgraded for E10, E15, and E85, and we assume most ethanol originates in the Midwest and has nominal transportation costs of a few cents per gallon. - For E85 dispensing stations, the average cost to retrofit an existing station or to build a new station is about \$160,000 per station (2016 dollars).
-Interregional transportation is by rail, ship, barge, and truck, and the associated costs are included in the LFMM. - LFMM does not model all fuels and accounting items that EPA includes in the RFS requirements (for example, biogas, renewable heating fuel imports, renewable identification number [RIN] banking), which is why the LFMM models reduced RFS targets. - No small refinery exemptions are modeled for 2021 and onward.
+- Ethanol is consumed as E10, E15, or E85, with no intermediate blends.
+The cost of placing E85 pumps at the most economical stations is spread over diesel and gasoline pump costs. - To accommodate the ethanol requirements, transportation modes are expanded or upgraded for E10, E15, and E85, and we assume most ethanol originates in the Midwest and has nominal transportation costs of a few cents per gallon. - For E85 dispensing stations, the average cost to retrofit an existing station or to build a new station is about \$160,000 per station (2016 dollars).
+Interregional transportation is by rail, ship, barge, and truck, and the associated costs are included in the LFMM. - LFMM does not model all fuels and accounting items that EPA includes in the RFS mandates (for example, biogas, renewable heating fuel imports, renewable identification number [RIN] banking), which is why the LFMM models reduced RFS targets. - There are no small refinery exemptions modelled for 2021 and onward.